-According to a report by KPCB, 2017 is going to be quite a year for online video, with this incredibly popular form of content set to account for as much as 74% of Internet traffic.
+According to a report by KPCB, 2017 is going to be quite a year for online video.
+This incredibly popular form of content set to account for as much as 74% of Internet traffic.

 And it’s hard not to agree with them.

 If you’ve used your smartphone within the last couple of hours, there’s a strong chance that you will have done so to watch a video.
-It may have been a tutorial video featuring a new skill you’d like to learn or a five second clip of a cat falling into a recycling bin, but whatever it was, you’ll have been contributing to the millions of people that view this form of content every day.
+It may have been a tutorial video featuring a new skill you’d like to learn.
+Or, a five second clip of a cat falling into a recycling bin.
+However, whatever it was, you’ll have been contributing to the millions of people that view this form of content every day.

 The great thing about video marketing is that you can experiment to your heart’s degree (while remaining in the boundaries of your brand’s persona, of course).

-Never forget that the goal with video is to engage the audience, and you’ll only do that by creating content that leaps out of their inboxes.
+Never forget that the goal with video is to engage the audience.
+You’ll only do that by creating content that leaps out of their inboxes.
 Be brave, don’t be afraid to try something entirely new and focus solely on making an impact – quickly.

 2. Don’t forget the CTA